Marine Aviation Training Support Group 22: Battle of Okinawa

-Marine Aerial Navigation School history
+Marine Aerial Navigation School

 Aerial navigation training first began for the Marine Corps in 1942 when five Marine officers were assigned to the Weems School Of Navigation in Annapolis, Maryland.
 After completing this course, these five officers became the nucleus who established the navigation school at Camp Kearny in San Diego, California.
 A year later the school was moved to Marine Corps Air Station Cherry Point, North Carolina where they graduated their first class of navigators in January 1945.
 This training program existed only as a ground school.
 In March 1948 the school was disbanded.

 In March 1952 after the beginning of the Korean War, the Aerial Navigation School was reactivated as part of the Airborne Operation School located at MCAS Cherry Point.
 The Airborne Operation School consisted of the Aerial Navigation School, Radio Operator School and the Electronic Countermeasures School.
 During this time Marine Navigators trained in such aircraft as C-54s, R4D-6s, and R4D-8s (Super DC-3).
 The Aerial Navigation School remained at Cherry Point until January 1971 at which time it was moved to Naval Air Station Pensacola, Florida, where the Navy assumed responsibility for flight support.
 A detachment of T-29 aircraft from VT-29 NAS Corpus Christi, which had been previously assigned for Navy support, now provided flight support for the Aerial Navigation School.
 At this point the name of the school was changed to the Marine Aerial Navigation School (MANS).

 After two years at Naval Air Station Pensacola, the Navy moved the detachment of T-29s and the Marine School moved to NAS Corpus Christi in order to continue the T-29 support.
 Due to the phasing out of the T-29s in 1976 at Corpus Christi, the Marines of MANS were then relocated to Mather Air Force Base, CA, where they utilized the T43 aircraft.
 In January 1993, MANS was once again relocated to Randolph AFB, TX.

 Marine instructors utilizing the 12th Flying Training Wing navigation training facilities staff the Marine Aerial Navigation School (MANS).
 The command mission of the Marine Aerial Navigation School is to train and qualify enlisted Marines in the "Scientific Art of Navigation" and as Navigators of tactical transport aircraft in support of the Fleet Marine Force.